How Can Foreigners Start a Business in Malaysia?

 To successfully start a business in Malaysia, it’s important to follow a step-by-step process for company registration in Malaysia.

-Step 1: Understand What Kind of Business You Can Start as an Expat in Malaysia
+Step 1: Understand the Types of Business Foreigners Can Start

 Malaysia continues to encourage foreign investors and expatriates to participate in its economy, but the type of business entity you choose will determine your legal compliance requirements, tax obligations, and operational flexibility.